gabime/spdlog/README.md

 * visual studio 2013

 ##Features
-* Very fast - performance is the primary goal
+* Very fast - performance is the primary goal (see becnhmarks below)
 * Headers only
 * No dependencies
 * Cross platform - Linux / Windows on 32/64 bits